Deltares-research/urbanwb/docs/urbanwb_usage.rst

 Overview
 --------

-In general the model is run from the windows command line or run ``run.bat`` file.
-The latter is highly recommended.
+The script model can be run from windows command prompt or with ``run.bat`` file.
+The latter choice is highly recommended.

-For the time being, the most commonly used function is ``savecsv`` and ``batch-run-sdf``.
+For the time being, the most commonly used function is **savecsv**, **batch-run-sdf** and **batch-run-measure**

-The ``running_sample`` folder in the package includes the sample of running the model for both basic model and model with measure.
+The ``running_sample`` folder in the Urbanwb package includes the sample of running the model for both basic model and model with measure.
-The model with measure is still under development.
-It is recommended for now to add you own running scripts in this folder.

-Two input are necessary to run the Urbanwb model:
+Two input are necessary to start the Urbanwb model:

-``Dynamic input``: The forcing --- Hourly time series of Precipitation, potential open water evaporation and potential reference crop evaporation.
-The user is responsible for data preprocessing --- clean data, fill vacancy, remove unrealistic data and make sure the data is in float type (We are considering to include an automatic converter to float type for user, but it is not relevant for now).
-Make sure the column name is the same because script use the column name to know which data is precipitation and evaporation.
+``Dynamic input``: The forcing --- Hourly time series of Precipitation, potential open water evaporation and potential reference crop evapotranspiration.
+The user is responsible for data preprocessing --- clean data, fill vacancy, remove unrealistic data and make sure the data is in float type.
+Make sure the column name is the same because script use the column name to index which data is precipitation and evaporation.

 ``Static input``: All the static input parameters are stored in the configuration file suffixed with ``.ini``.
-Currently, we have two static input file, one is for the basics of model (stat1.ini), the other is for the measure (stat2.ini).
-If no measure is included in the modelling, please specify ``choice=0`` in static input file for the measure (stat2.ini).

-Please modify the parameters according to the local context of your area of interest.
-Be aware of not changing the parameter name, otherwise the model may not work.
+Currently, two configuration files are indispensable for every function to use ---  one is neighbourhood configure file, the other is measure configuration file.
+If no measure is included in the modelling, please specify ``measure_appled=false`` in measure configuration file.
+Though the script will automatically do some checks after reading the configuration file to make it fool proof, for example it will update the measure-related area with zero if no measure is applied even if it is not zero due to user's carelessness, it is highly recommended that user carefully deal with the configuration input.
+Besides, user should modify the parameters according to the local context of his area of interest and expected setups.
+Be aware of not changing the parameter name, otherwise the model goes wrong.
+The descriptions of the parameter are in the configuration file, documentation and script docstings for user's cross check.

 Input time series and parameters
 ------------------------------------------------